'Old man dies!' The note he left was signed 'Old Father Thames'

 - Shoot the Shaggy Dog: After all the fighting in "The Battle of Epping Forest", all the participants end up dead.
 Because the battle would otherwise be a draw, their accountants flip a coin to settle the matter.

-- Siamese Twin Songs: "Cinema Show" and "Aisle of Plenty", to the point where some releases have them combined as one track.
+- Siamese Twin Songs: "Cinema Show" and "Aisle of Plenty", to the point where some releases (including the original 1973 LP) have them combined as one track.